PollyHannah/Phylogenomic-study/README.md

 The gene trees based on the new models of evolution included a a handful of branches significantly longer than the other taxa.
 They were all >2 amino acid substitutions per site.
 I went back to the alignments in the directories [`alignments_family_muscle_edited`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle_edited) and [`alignments_family_muscle_edited_trimmed`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle_edited_trimmed) and removed the sequences on branches >2 amino acid substitutions per site.
 All the changes I made are included in the section above '4.
 Editing alignments' (see [`alignment_manual_changes.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/alignment_manual_changes.xlsx`).

 #### Re-run IQTREE with long branches removed
 I then re-ran IQTREE on the alignments which I edited as outlined above and included in the file [`alignment_manual_changes.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/alignment_manual_changes.xlsx`).
-I ran the same script as in the section above 'Generate gene trees' called `script_TBC_iqtree.sh`.
+I ran the same script as in the section above 'Generate gene trees' called `script_13_iqtree.sh`.
 I just plonked the updated alignments in a new directory and updated the script to point to the new directory to take as input.
-I then sorted the IQTREE output files using the script above `script_TBC_iqtree.sh`.
+I then sorted the IQTREE output files using the script above `script_13_iqtree.sh`.
 I just updated the script to point it at the new directory generated housing the new IQTREE outputs.

 I then replaced the old IQTREE output files, and gene trees, in the following directories in this repository: